Mortgage in Tenerife

 Residents and non-residents can apply for a mortgage or hipoteca in Spanish.
 It is always better to shop around as interest rates vary dramatically from bank to bank.

 At the moment interest rates are very low so some would consider a fixed rate option.
+Euribor (12 month) is the interest rate most commonly used to calculate mortgage payments in Spain.
+It is used for both variable and fixed rate mortgages in Spain.
 There is another option that does not exist in England.
 This mortgage carries a variable interest rate but you fix the amount you want to pay each month and while this does not change with interest rates what does change is the period of time for repayment.
 This way you could initially state a ten year period and if the interest rate is lower when you took the mortgage out your mortgage could be paid within seven or eight years.
 Of course if the rate is not favourable the reverse could happen.
 Whatever type of mortgage you choose it is very important to get good, legal advice.
 This is a long term financial commitment and as with all financial matters it is better to be safe and sure now rather than sorry later.

 Spanish Mortgage Procedure